 - Visas - The USA citizens do not need a visa for entering Indonesia if their stay is less than 30 days long.
-However, if you’re travelling for more than 30 days, you can get a visa before your journey or on the arrival at a cost of 35 USD.
-The e-visa system is introduced in Indonesia and a handwritten visa application form is not accepted any more.
+However, if you’re traveling for more than 30 days, you can get a visa before your journey or on the arrival at a cost of 35 USD.
+The e-visa system is introduced in Indonesia and a handwritten visa application form is not accepted anymore.

 - Currency - The official currency of Indonesia is the rupiah.
-Using of the ATM is the best and most profitable way of exchanging money.
-Here in Bali, prices are always negotiable and it is advisable to barter, since locals might ask for higher prices than the real ones.
+Using the ATM is the best and most profitable way of exchanging money.
+Here in Bali, prices are always negotiable and it is advisable to barter since locals might ask for higher prices than the real ones.

 - Weather - The dry season in Indonesia lasts from May to October and that is the best time to visit Bali.
 If you are not fond of crowds, try to avoid coming here in August, since that is the peak season.